-'''

 <nlength>(num)

-'''

 Maximum length of phone number for "normal" locations.
 Depending on the storage a limited number of locations with extended memory is available per phonebook.
-These locations allow storing numbers with twice the standard length, which is $2^$ <nlength> digits for normal numbers, but only <nlength> digits for numbers saved with <type>=209.
+These locations allow storing numbers with twice the standard length, which is 2<nlength> digits for normal numbers, but only <nlength> digits for numbers saved with <type>=209.

-'''

 <tlength>(num)

-'''

 Maximum length of <text> assigned to the telephone number.
 The value indicated by the test command is given in octets.
 If <text> is given as GSM characters each character corresponds to one octet.
 If the <text> string is given in UCS2, the maximum number of characters depends on the coding scheme used for the alpha field of the SIM according to GSM 11.11, Annex B [21].
-As a worst case the number of UCS2 characters is less than half the number of GSM characters.
-For a detailed description please refer to GSM 11.11, Annex B [21].
+In the worst case the number of UCS2 characters is at least one less than half the number of GSM characters.